ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 https://github.com/tmtsoftware/csw/releases

 Download and unzip csw app.
 For the first time start location service and configuration service using initRepo argument.
 `cd csw-apps-0.6.0/bin`
 `./csw-location-server --clusterPort 5552`

+Once location server is started, In a new terminal initialize configuration repo using
-`./csw-config-server --initRepo`
+`./bin/csw-config-server --initRepo`

+If init repo does not work try deleting 'csw-config-svn' folder
+`cd /tmp`
+`rm -rf csw-config-svn`

+Now again try to initialize config repo.

-Then later all csw services can be started or stopped using
+Once config server is initialized properly, later all csw services can be started or stopped using
 `./csw-services.sh start`
 `./csw-services.sh stop`